What happens when your average gamer amasses an audience?

 TotalBiscuit is living the gamer's dream.
 He's famous, rich, and has a burgeoning cult of personality.
 It doesn't matter that he's uninspired; he made it, and can now throw his metaphorical weight around like the bully he always wanted to be.

 We deserve better than TotalBiscuit.
 We deserve better than a privileged, self-obsessed professional shouter who cares not one whit for the betterment of our community.
-In that spirit, I present to you a list of alternative video personalities to watch.

 - Liz Ryerson: An independent developer and lover of old and weird games.
 Wrote quite possibly the standard for detailed game criticism through her deconstructions of Wolfenstein 3D.